lzim/teampsd/README.md

-# Team Participatory Sytem Dynamics
+# Team Participatory System Dynamics

 * Team PSD is using R and rMarkdown to format our participatory system dynamics facilitation resources.
 * Posting our work on GitHub enables transparency, reproducibility and team collaboration.